Olive Oil 101

 Where does the best olive oil come from?

 Best?
 That's hard to say.
-Most (about 80 percent) comes from the Mediterranean region -- especially Italy, Greece and Spain -- but very good olive oil is also produced in France and California.
+Most (about 80 percent) comes from the Mediterranean region -- especially Italy, Greece and Spain -- but very good olive oil is also produced in France, Portugal and California.
 Spain claims the position as the largest producer but every country has local producers who make superior, artisanal oils.

 As with wine, getting acquainted with great olive oil requires some experimenting and tasting.
 Read the label to confirm the origins and character of the oil.
 Get to know your favorite producers.
 Taste (and smell) different kinds of oils so you can have your favorites, choosing between the mellow light gold oils of Sicily, the green and peppery oils of Tuscany, the bold oils of Catelonia in northern Spain, or the subtle oils of Provence.
 You may find that there will be one oil you'll love for dipping bread, another to drizzle in minestrone, and still another to sauté tilapia filets.
 But you'll have to taste and choose.